SystemsApproach/tcpcc/variants.rst

 microseconds, the sender and receiver clocks must be synchronized to within a few microseconds.
-Such high-accuracy clock synchronization has traditionally required hardware-intensive protocols, but On-Ramp leverages a new system that takes advantage of the network effect in a mesh of cooperating nodes to achieve nanosecond-level clock synchronization without special hardware.
-This makes On-Ramp practical to deploy.
+Such high-accuracy clock synchronization has traditionally required hardware-intensive protocols, but On-Ramp leverages a new approach that takes advantage of the network effect in a mesh of cooperating nodes to achieve nanosecond-level clock synchronization.
+It does so without special hardware, making On-Ramp easy to deploy.

 .. _reading_onramp:
 .. admonition::  Further Reading